ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 ```
 # pcs resource move --wait --master pgsql-ha srv1
 Resource 'pgsql-ha' is master on node srv1; slave on node srv2.
+# pcs resource clear pgsql-ha
 ```

+To move the resource, `pcs` sets an `INFINITY` constraint location for the master on the given node.
+You must clear this constraint to avoid unexpected location behavior using the `pcs resource clear` command.

-Note that if you do not specify the destination node, `pcs` set a `-INFINITY` score for the master resource on its current node to force it to move away.
+Note that giving the destination node is not mandatory.
+If no destination node is given, `pcs` set a `-INFINITY` score for the master resource on its current node to force it to move away:
-You must clear this constraint or the master will never get back to this node:

 ```
 # pcs resource move --wait --master pgsql-ha